-To ensure safety, at all times ALL students will enter through the front doors.
-Any student with late arrival privileges is not to be in the building more than five minutes prior to the beginning of the first class in which they are scheduled unless other arrangements have been made with school staff.
-If they must arrive early, they will remain seated outside the front office.
+Any student with late arrival privileges is not to be in the building more than five minutes prior to the beginning of the first class in which he or she is scheduled unless other arrangements have been made with school staff.
+If they must arrive early they will remain seated outside the front office.
 A student with early dismissal privileges is to leave campus immediately following the last scheduled class; unless other arrangements have been made with school staff.
 Failure to follow these guidelines will result in parent contact.
 If the problem persists, students will lose the privilege, be scheduled into a class or study hall, and/or receive disciplinary action.
 Students arriving prior to the release bell will wait quietly by the main office.